damianhakert/damianhakert.github.io/source/_posts/2014-10-22-gitlab-7-4-released.markdown

 This release has more improvements, please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-4-stable/CHANGELOG) to see the all named changes.

+## Cookbook GitLab is being deprecated

+In the last few months the [Omnibus GitLab packages](https://about.gitlab.com/downloads/) have improved to the point where they have the same functionality as Cookbook GitLab.
+They allow much easier and faster installation than the cookbook.

+Since the packages are more popular, keeping them up to date is a priority and any bugs are quickly found and solved.

+For development environments we now recommend the [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit/blob/master/README.md).

+It is hard for us to justify updating the cookbook in addition to the packages.
+For that reason, version 0.7.4 will be the last version of Cookbook GitLab updated by GitLab B.V.

+We recognize that this will cause a difficult upgrade for the people currently using the cookbook but we think that it will be better in the long term.

+For Chef environments we now offer [cookbook-omnibus-gitlab](https://gitlab.com/gitlab-org/cookbook-omnibus-gitlab) which will install and manage omnibus-gitlab package with Chef.
+We welcome any improvements and contributions.

 - - -

 # Installation